 Since granite will have to be resealed periodically, make sure that you follow the directions on the product you’ve used to determine when next to seal it.

 Your granite countertops will need great for years if you’re careful to follow these directions.
 Sealing granite is an essential part of house maintenance, so make sure that you keep up with it to avoid any damage or other problems with the counters.
+This is espcially tru for granite in your bathroom.

 Check out this video on showing you how: